Imp83121/LUCD_Datasets/README.md

 # 1.LUCD_Datasets
 We provide two very high-resolution land use change detection datasets, LUCD-HF and LUCD-FZ, which include scene-based land use change detection data from Fuzhou and Hefei, two cities in China.
 These datasets are designed to support research in urban land use change detection.
-You can access the datasets by [clicking here](https://example.com).
+You can [click here](https://example.com) to get the datasets.

 # 2.Examples of Land Use Scene Images